 The Virginia Airports Revolving Fund ("VARF") was created in 2000 with an appropriation of $25 million from the General Assembly of the Commonwealth of Virginia to support and induce investment in public, general use airport assets.
 Utilizing the initial $25 million capitalization, VRA has invested nearly $90 million in below market interest rate loans to assist with over 30 projects at 20 airports.
 VRA partners with the Virginia Aviation Board to administer the fund.
 VRA administers the program jointly with the Virginia Aviation Board ("VAB").
 The VAB prioritizes individual loan requests and VRA manages the financial aspects of the fund.
 For more information regarding the VARF and its previous public bond issuances click here.

-The VRA Board of Directors has adopted Underwriting Guidelines which staff utilize in performing each Credit Analysis, making appropriate security recommendations, and ultimately, loan approval decisions.
-Please find the Underwriting Guidelines available here.
+The VRA Board of Directors has adopted Underwriting Criteria which staff utilize in performing each Credit Analysis, making appropriate security recommendations, and ultimately, loan approval decisions.
+Please find the Underwriting Criteria available here.